 Reading interest survey

-Understanding your students' reading habits and interests will help you to connect them to reading materials they enjoy as well as to texts which might expand their reading repertoire.
+Understanding your students' reading habits and interests will help you to connect them to reading materials they enjoy as well as to expand their reading.

 Adam, H. & Harper, L. (2016).
 Educating for Values and Diversity through Culturally Inclusive Children’s Literature.
 PETAA Paper 205.